 MOD CME/15/59#11055

-32 4.1 Members shall promote the implementation of telecommunication services and shall endeavour to make such services generally available to the public in their national network(s).
+32 4.1 Member States shall promote the implementation and development of international telecommunications/ICTs.
+They shall also endeavour to ensure that operating agencies make international telecommunication services generally available to the public in their national network(s).

 Reasons: The role of the State and that of the operating agencies are properly clarified.